This post may contain affiliate links. Please read my disclosure and privacy policy.

 Keyword: cake, paleo

-If you try this recipe, please leave a comment below letting me know how you like it.
-And if you make any modifications, I’d love to hear about those, too!
-We can all benefit from hearing about your experience.
+If you try this carrot cake recipe, please leave a comment and star rating below to let me know how you like it.

 SaveSave